Rangers vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- Joe Musgrove (9-3) will take the mound for the Padres, his 17th start of the season.
+- The Padres will send Yu Darvish (7-7) to the mound for his 19th start this season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his ninth consecutive quality start.
+- He has earned a quality start seven times in 18 starts this season.

-- Musgrove has 14 starts in a row of five innings or more.
+- Darvish has made 16 starts of five or more innings in 18 chances this season, and averages 5.6 frames when he pitches.

-- He has three appearances with no earned runs allowed in 16 chances this season.
+- He has finished two appearances without allowing an earned run in 18 chances this season.

 |Opponent